sonata-nfv/son-install/README.md

 Select the environment you want to deploy in 'ansible.cfg':<br>
 * inventory = environments/'ENV'
+or set the 'ENV' environmental variable - example:
+* export ENV=SP

 ### Example to CREATE a new platform from the scratch